migalabs/ragno/README.md

 `docker compose up prometheus`

+If any container fails to start, make sure you granted permissions to the data folder with:
+`sudo chmod 777 ./app-data/*_db`

 # Prometheus
 [Prometheus](https://prometheus.io/docs/introduction/overview/) is what is used to gather metrics periodically from the recollected data.
 By default, they can be viewed at `:9070/metrics`.